What is “Glacier Gals”

 Our Memorial and Labor Day pancake breakfasts are a longstanding tradition!
 They provide up the bulk of our fund raising income.
 Glacier Gals, volunteered husbands and a host of other folks work together on all the jobs that make these breakfasts so successful.
 The “flipping” begins at 7:00 AM at our Mountain Meetin’ Place and continues until noon.
 Just follow our large colorful signs on Highway 74E.

-Glacier Gals coordinates with GVM manager, Steve Horsmon.
-Once a year, a day is set aside– usually in August, to work on Steve’s wish list.
+Glacier Gals coordinates with GVM manager, Larry.
+Once a year, a day is set aside – usually in August, to work on community wish list stuff.
 GVM residents and property owners work together.
 Projects can include painting, trail maintenance, spring cleaning, road cleanup, fence repair and maybe a bit of office work.
 This is a good way to participate and appreciate all types of work that is required in a community such as ours.
 The more helper the better.

 Glacier Gals provides a continental breakfast and sloppy joe lunch.
 Dates and times are published in the Glacier Viewpoint, and notices are posted on the bulletin boards at the Office and near mail boxes clusters.